 With your financials properly analyzed and put in the right, it’s time to build your online store.
 In creating your online store, apart from sourcing products to sell online, there are fundamental elements to consider.
 From building a

-While there are hundreds of ecommerce shopping platforms begging your attention — Shopify, Magneto, Squarespace, Etsy, etc., choosing the right ecommerce software or platform is key to your success.
-Since most ecommerce platforms not only allow you to create and launch your online store, but also customize your design, add your domain name (or purchase one), manage inventory, take and ship orders, receive payment, and more — running your online business couldn’t be easier.
+While there are hundreds of ecommerce shopping platforms begging your attention, choosing the right ecommerce software is key to your success.
+Since most ecommerce solutions not only allow you to create and launch your online store, but also customize your design, add your domain name (or purchase one), manage inventory, take and ship orders, receive payment, and more — running your online business couldn’t be easier.

 However, you need to carefully evaluate factors like the site loading speed, interactive features, customer experience, compatibility with different payment gateways, compatibility with your business structure, your web developer skills, search engine optimization

 Your online store has been set up and it’s up and running, so what’s next?
 Now is the time to market your products and

 You can drive traffic to your store via paid ads and social media marketing strategies across multiple channels.
 In addition, you can also optimize your website site for higher conversions through SEO and take advantage of any online marketing tools that are included within your ecommerce platform.